 - The fire department has been informed

 - There is a clear exit at the back of the person using the extinguisher

 Use your extinguisher only to maintain a small self-contained fire from rising, only when the room is not packed with smoke, or to make a safe pathway out of the building.
 Be sure to read the directions and become familiar with your fire extinguisher's parts and process before a fire starts.

-Also, it's important to have your fire extinguishers properly and regularly inspected.
+Also, it's important to have your commercial fire extinguishers properly and regularly inspected.